Fashion's AI Revolution: How to Choose the Right Image Generation Tool

 Cons:

-Limited Pose Variations: The garment’s pose remains static or changes minimally, reducing creative freedom.
+Limited Pose Variations: May appear less natural in complex scenes as the garment’s pose remains static or changes minimally, reducing creative freedom.

 Immersion Limitations: May produce a “sticker-like” effect, where the garment looks less natural or integrated with the model or background.